A natural person required to be licensed under the laws of this state to sell, solicit, or negotiate insurance.

 - Having admitted or been found to have committed any insurance unfair trade practice

-be cancelled any policy of insurance issued to the policyholder by any authorized
+cancelled any policy of insurance issued to the policyholder by any authorized insurer

-insurer in exchange for a policy offered by the licensee where the surrender or
+in exchange for a policy offered by the licensee where the surrender or cancellation shall

-cancellation shall proximately result to the financial detriment of such policyholder,
+proximately result to the financial detriment of such policyholder, unless the policyholder

 - Using fraudulent, coercive, or dishonest practices, or demonstrating incompetence,